jimbob4000/Random-Vita-Game-Launcher/README.md

 **How to include homebrew games:**

-* To include homebrew games in the randomisation, press the settings icon on the livearea screen of the application.
+* Press the settings icon on the livearea screen of the application.
 * You will be presented with a list of games and homebrew apps.
 * Scroll through the list and press 'X' to add or remove a selected game.
 * To save your settings press 'O'.